Our Staff

 nboyce@cacf.org

-Nikita Boyce (she/they) is the Budget Equity Coordinator at CACF.
-She is responsible for the 18% and Growing Campaign and co-leads the AAPI Equity Budget Coalition.
-Their work focuses on advocating for government institutions to increasingly invest and equitably fund community based organizations and city initiatives that directly impact the Asian American and Pacific Islander (AAPI) Diaspora in New York City and New York State.
+Nikita Boyce (she/they) is the Budget Policy Coordinator at CACF.
+As the Budget Policy Coordinator, she is responsible for the 18% and Growing Campaign and co-leads the AAPI Equity Budget Coalition.

 schen@cacf.org